luxuriant0116/luxuriant0116.github.io/content/project/Awesome-SLU-Survey/index.md

 slides: ""
 ---

-A survey for Spoken Language Understanding.
+A survey on Spoken Language Understanding, concluding recent advances and new frontiers in this domain.